Exploiting Contextual Structure to Generate Useful Auxiliary Tasks: Exploiting contextual structure to generate auxiliary tasks

 Humans can exploit the structure inherent in object-centric environments, in terms of objects and their relationships with each other, and the compositional structure of tasks.
 With this structure, they are able to learn tasks while thinking of alternate ways in which the experience gathered may be useful for other tasks.
 This ability allows humans to gain multiple useful skills when learning any one specific thing.
 We present how abstract temporal logic representations of tasks and context-aware embeddings of objects in an environment could be used to equip RL agents with this ability.

 Figure \ref{fig:approach} illustrates the high-level steps in our method.
-Given a sequential task specified in linear temporal logic $\varphi_1$, our framework leverages the compositional syntax of LTL and semantics of object attributes to develop a set of auxiliary tasks $Aux_{\varphi1}$= $\{a_1,...,a_n\}$ that possess similar underlying exploration requirements as $\varphi_1$, via object swaps.
+Given a sequential task specified in linear temporal logic $\varphi_1$, our framework leverages the compositional syntax of LTL and real-world contextual relationships between objects to develop a set of auxiliary tasks $Aux_{\varphi1}$= $\{a_1,...,a_n\}$ that possess similar underlying exploration requirements as $\varphi_1$, via object swaps.
 We then initialize a policy bank with Q-value functions for $\varphi_1$ and each task in the generated auxiliary task set $Aux_{\varphi1}$.
-We simultaneously learn the policy for $\varphi_1$, and all the auxiliary tasks using off-policy updates akin to LPOPL \cite{rodrigoLPOPL}.
+We simultaneously learn a policy for $\varphi_1$, and all the auxiliary tasks using off-policy updates akin to LPOPL \cite{rodrigoLPOPL}.
 The agent always follows an $\epsilon$-greedy policy with respect to $\varphi_1$.
 A key distinction between our learning approach and LPOPL is the absence of a multi-task curriculum of target tasks and our behavior policy which is conditioned on just the given task, constraining exploration in the environment.

 In section \ref{sec:objectstructure} we present a detailed look into how we construct context-aware object embeddings from our environment, these embeddings are used to determine relevant objects for swaps.
 Section \ref{sec:taskstructure} looks at how we use these object embeddings to construct abstract task templates from which we generate auxiliary tasks.
 Figure \ref{fig:approach2} visualizes these two processes.
 Finally, in Section \ref{sec:learning} we explain how counterfactual reasoning and off-policy learning are used to simultaneously learn policies for the generated auxiliary tasks.